apache/tvm/docs/langref/relay/expressions.rst

 Control Flow Expression
 =======================

-Control flow expressions change network topology based on values computed by previous expressions.
+Control flow expressions enable network topology to change based based on the value of previously executed expressions.

 Call
 ~~~~

-Terms with function types in Relay are "callable", i.e they can be invoked like
+Expressions with function types in Relay are "callable", i.e they can be invoked using
-a function in a typical programming language by supplying a set of arguments.
+a function call.

 All Relay functions are typed with function types, as well as all Relay operators.

+For example we can call the previously defined `fact` because it has a function
+type:

 .. code-block:: python
     fact(10)